 Ladies, he does the same damn thing.
 While his mind gets busy with other things, once his thoughts do come back around to you, he’s still loving you just as much.

 If he’s giving other people attention, does that mean I’m not a priority?

 I will be the first to admit that I used to struggle (and still struggle) with some of the things that I write about.
 My boyfriend going out with his friends is one of them.
 (Read 7 Ways To Stop Being Anxious About Your Boyfriend Going Out With His Friends)

 My insecurities would tell me that just because he wanted to spend a night hanging out with his friends that it must mean that they’re more important and I’m no longer a priority.
 Stupid, right?
 Well, just the other day while I was expressing my crazy concerns with one of my boyfriend’s closest friends, he said to me, “I will tell you right now, that he always puts you first.
 Always.
 You’re always his priority above everything else.
 Even before we go out, he’ll say ‘hold on.
 I have to call my baby and say goodnight to her first.'”
 Another friend of his once told me that “he is always bringing you up when we talk.
 He talks about you all the time.
-He’ll say things like ‘Oh, I have to remember to tell her about that,’ or ‘I’ve gotta give her a call when we’re done.'”
+He’ll say things like ‘oh, I have to remember to tell her about that,’ or ‘we did the funniest thing the other day.'”

 Hearing these things from outside sources was actually really reassuring to me and it reminded me that just because I don’t see things these happening, or I’m not there to hear my boyfriend say those things, doesn’t mean they’re not happening!
 Trust your man and have enough faith in your relationship to know that you are a priority.
 You are important.
 He loves you!
 Regardless of how busy his life is, and even though it cannot revolve around you, he still chose to spend it with you by his side.